Here’s a collection of full-size sample images I’ve shot with the Nikon Z7 full-frame mirrorless camera.

 Here’s a collection of sample photos I’ve taken with the new Olympus TG-5 camera to give an idea of how it performs in real-world shooting conditions with a range of settings and subjects.

-Here are some practical examples that show the zoom range of Nikon’s 18-55mm kit lens in case you’re trying to decide which lens bundle to go with.
+Here are some practical examples that show the zoom range of the Nikon 18-55mm lens in case you’re trying to decide which lens bundle to go with.

 Leica has a waterproof camera in their line: the Leica X-U. I recently had the chance to shoot with it for a few weeks on a trip to the Arctic.
 Here’s my hands-on review.